rilian-la-te/vala-panel-appmenu/README.md

 ---
 *Installation after building*
 ---
-* Create a .gtkrc in your home(~) directory
+1. Enable the app-menu and menubar in gtk with these steps:
-* Create a .config/gtk-3.0/settings.ini file in your home(~) directory
+* Create a .config/gtk-3.0/settings.ini file in your home(~) directory and add the following lines to it:
-* Add to .config/gtk-3.0/settings.ini file in all distros:
 `gtk-shell-shows-app-menu=true`
 `gtk-shell-shows-menubar=true`
+* NOTE *
-* It conflicts with [qt5ct](https://sourceforge.net/p/qt5ct/tickets/34/) before 21.04.2017, so, if you using old qt5ct, use another PlatformTheme
+Vala-Panel-Appmenu conflicts with [qt5ct](https://sourceforge.net/p/qt5ct/tickets/34/) before 21.04.2017, so, if you are using an older version of qt5ct, use another PlatformTheme.

-* Add to .gtkrc-2.0 file in Ubuntu-based:
+** FOR XFCE ONLY **
+2. If you are using Vala-Panel-Appmenu for XFCE-Panel, type the following lines into your console:
+`xfconf-query -c xsettings -p /Gtk/ShellShowsMenubar -n -t bool -s true` `xfconf-query -c xsettings -p /Gtk/ShellShowsAppmenu -n -t bool -s true`

+These lines configure the appmenu to show in the panel applet, rather than on each individual menu.
+Thus, they should remove the any 'double' menus you may experience.

+** ON UBUNTU-BASED DISTROS **

+3. Create a .gtkrc in your home(~) directory, if there isn't one already.
+4. Add the following lines to this .gtkrc file:
 `gtk-shell-shows-app-menu=1`
 `gtk-shell-shows-menubar=1`
-* For XFCE Only:
-`xfconf-query -c xsettings -p /Gtk/ShellShowsMenubar -n -t bool -s true` `xfconf-query -c xsettings -p /Gtk/ShellShowsAppmenu -n -t bool -s true`
-* Add to .profile and .bashrc on Ubuntu:
+5. Add the following lines to your .profile and .bashrc (in your home directory) in order to enable the unity-gtk-module:
 ```sh
 if [ -n "$GTK_MODULES" ]; then
     GTK_MODULES="${GTK_MODULES}:unity-gtk-module"